The people who work on trains have a variety of jobs. Each member of a train crew has a specific function.

-Two developments in recent years have the potential to impact Class One train crew size – positive train control (PTC), which combines several technologies such as GPS, radio signals, and computers to prevent train collisions and other accidents if the engineer fails to take corrective action; and, the idea that once PTC is implemented, train crew size can be safely dropped to one man – the engineer – a stance that is being vigorously promoted by the railroad industry.
-In addition, the use of unmanned surveillance drones, controlled by a conductor to keep track of one or more trains, bolsters the one-man crew campaign of the railroads.
+Two developments in recent years have the potential to impact Class I train crew size — positive train control (PTC), which combines several technologies such as GPS, radio signals, and computers to prevent train collisions and other accidents if the engineer fails to take corrective action; and, the idea that once PTC is implemented, train crew size can be safely dropped to one man — the engineer — a stance promoted by the railroad industry.
 At this writing, the debate over the safety of a one-man crew continues.

 Here’s a look at the different responsibilities of train crew members today.
 The first four descriptions of a train crew’s duties are based on the Pennsylvania Railroad’s “Rules for Conducting Transportation” of Oct.
 28, 1956.